-Preserve the rural character of these communities, and preserve historic structures when possible to maintain the community's identity.
-Encourage the development of services that are of use to the residents, such as a small grocery store.
+Preserve the rural character of these areas while encouraging the development of businesses that provide employment and amenities to the community as a whole.
+Encourage the development of services that are of use to the residents who live near these rural corridors, such as grocery stores.
 Enforce septic tank regulations to preserve the area's water quality.